MagicCheese1/Damage-Indicator/README.md

 IndicatorFormat: "&7-0.#&4❤"
 CriticalIndicatorFormat: "&c-0.#&4❤"

+## The decimal format's locale (BCP47)
+# This determines the locale used for formatting.
+The formatter uses this e.g. when deciding between a dot ('0.0')
+# or a comma ('0,0') for decimal numbers.
+FormatLocale: "en-US"

 ## For how long an indicator should be shown.
 (Use seconds)
 IndicatorTime: 1.5
 ```

 ## Commands and permissions